ryanwellsdotcom/jquery-responsive-tables/README.md

 ## jquery.responsive-tables

-A lightweight jQuery plugin  that allows table markup to become fully responsive.
-It provides a clean list  view via devices with small screens.
+A lightweight jQuery plugin that enables HTML table markup to become responsive.
+It provides a clean list view via devices with small screens, then returns to the traditional view for larger screens.
 It can work for multiple tables on a single page, as well as with tables that contain various combinations of merged cells.
-Best of all, it uses pure CSS for the rendering.
+It uses CSS for the rendering and is easily customized.

 #### <a href="http://ryanwells.com/examples/responsive-tables/" target="_blank">Demo</a>